Lefschetz theorems in flat cohomology and applications: Abstract

 \section{Abstract}

-We prove a version of the Lefschetz hyperplane theorem for fppf cohomology with coefficients in any finite flat commutative group scheme over the ground field.
+We prove a version of the Lefschetz hyperplane theorem for fppf cohomology with coefficients in any finite commutative group scheme over the ground field.
 As consequences, we establish new Lefschetz results for the Picard scheme.
-We then use Godeaux-Serre varieties to give a number of examples of pathological behavior of families in positive characteristic.